SpikeyCNS/spikey/spikey/logging/README.md

 dictionary.
 Each file contains four sections, or subdictionaries: network, game, results and info.
 The network and game sections contain the respective module's full configuration.
-The results and info subdictionaries come directly from the callback object, with results for scalar variables easily loaded into tables and info containing ndarrays and generic(serializable) objects.
+Results and info are separate dictionaries, with results for scalar variables easily loaded into tables and info containing ndarrays and generic(serializable) objects.
 Before saving to file, each dictionary will be sanitized for json compatibility, notably ndarrays will be converted to strings - this can be undone via _uncompressnd_ or the Reader detailed below.